Nurse Anesthesia Program

 Your first two semesters are entirely in the classroom.

-This period is vital, as they teach you everything you need to know about pharmacology, anatomy and physiology and chemistry / physics.
+This period is vital, as they teach you everything you need to know about pharmacology, anatomy and chemistry/physics.

 During your third semester, you begin clinicals.

 Don’t worry though.
-Before you start on real-live-people, you’ll get to practice on dummies in the sim lab – and you’ll get exposure to the operating room setting and all of the anesthesia equipment.
+Before you start on real-live-people, you’ll get to practice on dummies in the sim lab – and all of the anesthesia equipment.

-Second year is when you get into the more advanced principles.
-You’ll learn obstetrics, pediatrics and cardiac anesthesia.
-Once you have these principles down, you’ll get hands on experience in the cadaver lab and the sim lab.
+The second year is when you get into the more advanced principles.
+You’ll learn obstetrics, pediatrics and the sim lab.

 And if that goes well?
 You begin your specialty rotations in the hospital setting.